-Nationality: British Date of birth: March 10, 1990 Height: 185cm Weight: 72kg Team: Sky Twitter:@LukeRowe1990
+Nationality: British Date of birth: March 10, 1990 Height: 185cm Weight: 72kg Team: Team Ineos Twitter:@LukeRowe1990

-A fellow product of the British Cycling academy along with team-mates Geraint Thomas, Peter Kennaugh and Ian Stannard, Rowe’s career has yet to produce a flourish of personal success that might have been expected by a rider of his talent after five years with Team Sky.
+A fellow product of the British Cycling academy along with team-mates Geraint Thomas, Peter Kennaugh and Ian Stannard, Rowe’s career has yet to produce a flourish of personal success that might have been expected by a rider of his talent after eight years with Team Sky.

 But he’s shown his potential to grow into one of Britain’s most successful Classics riders.
 In 2016, he headed the Sky team at Monuments Tour of Flanders and Paris-Roubaix alongside Stannard, recording a fifth place at Flanders to add to an eighth place finish at Roubaix he achieved in 2015.

 Rowe started 2017 strongly, taking his first win since 2012 on stage two of the Herald Sun Tour.
 This was followed by a solid show on the opening weekend of the cobbled classics, with sixth in Omloop Het Nieuwsblad and third in Kuurne-Brussels-Kuurne.
 He also gained the noble title of ‘lanterne rouge’, given to the last finishing rider at the Tour de France.
 Luckily, teammate Froome finished in polar opposite first position.

 Ill fortune struck late in the season when he fractured his tibia and fibula whilst whitewater rafting at his brothers stag party.
 Disproving doctors expectations, he returned to cycling in February of 2018.
 However, another two seasons of average classics performances awaited.
 The Welshman still believes the form is there, so only time will tell.